Improved method to determine the $\Xi_c-\Xi_c'$ mixing: Theoretical Formalism

-\end{widetext} where the nonperturbative decay constants have been eliminated and temporal dependence of $R$ becomes symmetric under $t\leftrightarrow(t_{\rm seq} - t)$, which allows one to extract the values of $\left| M_{\bar{s} s}^{F-I}\right|$ conveniently.
+\end{widetext} where the nonperturbative decay constants have been eliminated and temporal dependence of $R$ becomes symmetric under $t\leftrightarrow(t_{\rm seq} - t)$, which allows one to extract the values of $\left| M_{8}^{F-I}\right|$ conveniently.

-In practice, we adopt the initial state $I=\bar{3}$ and final state $F=6$ to generate the correlation functions related to the off-diagonal term of $M_F$, and then extract the $|M_{\bar{s} s}^{6-\bar 3}|$ numerically.
+In practice, we adopt the initial state $I=\bar{3}$ and final state $F=6$ to generate the correlation functions related to the off diagonal term of $M_F$, and then extract the $|M_{8}^{6-\bar 3}|$ numerically.
 Based on Eq.(\ref{eq:flavor-mixing-angle}), the mixing angle can be evaluate from the formula

 where the $\pm$ reveals the sign ambiguity from 3pt, and cannot be uniquely fixed for the time being.